-Model for students how to question the text while reading.
+Model for students how to think aloud or question the text while reading.
 The teacher might read aloud a text with print large enough for students to see.
 On large sticky notes, the teacher can pose questions or wonderings as the selection is read aloud.
 Once the reading is complete, the teacher and students can work together to determine where they might find answers to the questions that are being asked.
-Students should be encouraged to repeat this process while reading individually. \This would fit into the Social Emotional Standard of Self-Competence.
+Students should be encouraged to repeat this process while reading individually.
+A video of a teacher using the think aloud strategy is at this site.